daiaventureira/img-repo/README.md

 $ git clone git@github.com:daiaventureira/img-repo.git
 ```

-Next step is run the above command in your terminal inside your repository:
+Next step is to run the above command in your terminal inside your repository:

 ```bash
  $ rails new webpacker_css --webpack